 (b.
 1943.
 Canungra, QLD, Australia)

-Sybil Curtis has had twelve exhibitions with the Gallery since 1993.
+Sybil Curtis has been exhibiting regularly with the Gallery since 1993.
 Receiving a Bachelor of Science from the University of Queensland in 1967, Curtis's artistic career began in the 1980's, influenced by her experience with scientific illustration.
-Curtis's paintings are held in numerous collections, including those of the Queensland Art Gallery, Brisbane City Hall Art Gallery & Museum, Ipswich City Council Regional Art Gallery, Redcliffe City Council, Gladstone Regional Art Gallery, Stanthorpe Regional Art Gallery, Queensland University of Technology and the University of Technology Sydney Collection, as well as private and corporate collections in Australia and New Zealand.
+Curtis's paintings are held in numerous collections, including those of the Queensland Art Gallery, Brisbane City Hall Art Gallery & Museum, University of Queensland Art Museum, Ipswich City Council Regional Art Gallery, Redcliffe City Council, Gladstone Regional Art Gallery, Stanthorpe Regional Art Gallery, Queensland University of Technology and the University of Technology Sydney Collection, as well as private and corporate collections in Australia and New Zealand.

 Curtis’s 2018 exhibition, Travelling South, draws its imagery from the man-made structures she encountered in Antarctica.
 The series of paintings that comprise the exhibition visualise the conserved buildings that once served as bases for now historical expeditions, as well as currently operational sites occupied by the United States and New Zealand.
 Curtis notes that the immense scale of the landscape and the transient weather conditions impacted her perception of these structures.